Pigmentation Removal for Specific Conditions:

 Cystamine is a fantastic skin-lightening agent used to treat hyperpigmentation disorders such as age spots, melasma and post-inflammatory hyperpigmentation.

 It is a novel, highly effective alternative to prescription treatments such as hydroquinone and tretinoin.
-All skin types can use Cysteamine Cream, including dark skin and is a great option for stubborn pigmentation, including melasma and post-inflammatory pigmentation.
+All skin types can use Cysteamine, including dark skin and is a great option for stubborn pigmentation, including melasma and post-inflammatory pigmentation

-To discuss this, book a consultation with Natasha or Anna.
+To discuss this, book a consultation with Sultana or Anna.

-At Cheshire Lasers, we do not like to use our Intense Pulsed Light or ND Yag Laser to treat Melasma.
+At Cheshire Lasers, we do not use our Intense Pulsed Light or ND Yag Laser to treat Melasma.
 There is a higher risk of side effects and the response rate is poor.

 Find out more general information about pigmentation removal at Cheshire Lasers Clinic here.